Len Ceglarski: Honors

 Several honors have been bestowed upon Ceglarski.
 He was a 1974 member of the Boston College Varsity Club Athletic Hall of Fame.
 In 1990, he won the Lester Patrick Trophy, an annual award presented for outstanding service to hockey in the United States.
 Ceglarski was also inducted into the U.S. Hockey Hall of Fame in 1992, and was named the 1996 recipient of the Legend of College Hockey Award.
 In 1993, Ceglarski was inducted into the National Polish American Sports Hall of Fame.
 Ceglarski was the winner of the 1984–85 CCM / Bob Kullen Award.
 Sponsored by CCM, the award is given in the name of Bob Kullen, who served as head coach of the New Hampshire Wildcats.
-The award goes to the head coach who is considered to have demonstrated the highest number of significant accomplishments over the course of the season as voted by the conference's head coaches.
+The award goes to the head coach who is considered to have demonstrated the highest number of significant accomplishments throughout the season as voted by the conference's head coaches.

 The Len Ceglarski Award for Individual Sportsmanship was given by the league to one player who had consistently demonstrated superior conduct and sportsmanship on the ice.
 The directors of Hockey East established the Award in 1992.
-Each school nominates one player and the award is then voted upon by head coaches, sports information directors and league officials.
+Each school nominates one player and the award is then voted upon by head coaches, sports information directors, and league officials.
 The first winner was Joe Flanagan, a senior forward from the University of New Hampshire.
 One of Ceglarski's former players, John T. McLennan honored his mentor by creating a $1.5 million endowment to fund the Leonard S. Ceglarski Chair at Clarkson.
 McLennan was offered an athletic scholarship to play hockey at Clarkson in 1964, and McLennan earned a master's degree in industrial management and went on to become president and CEO of Bell Canada before retiring in 1997.
 McLennan credits Ceglarski with the success he achieved in his life.
 The chair will fund the Clarkson men's head hockey coach position.